asreview/semantic-clusters/README.md

 ```

 The filepath argument starts the processing of a file for clustering.
 This file
-will be saved to `\data` after the processing is done.
-An example of usage can be:
+will be saved to the `data` folder after the processing is done.
+An example of
+usage can be:

 ```bash
 py asreviewcontrib\semantic_clustering\main.py -f "https://raw.githubusercontent.com/asreview/systematic-review-datasets/master/datasets/van_de_Schoot_2017/output/van_de_Schoot_2017.csv"